informationgrid/ingrid-iplug-dsc/src/main/release/presets/README.txt

-Subdirectories contain spring configurations and mapping scripts for extending default behaviour !
+Subdirectories contain override configurations and mapping scripts for extending default behaviour !

 Copy the
-- spring*.xml file to WEB-INF/override
+- adapt config.override.properties in conf-directory
-- and the mapping scripts to conf/mapping
+- and copy the mapping scripts to conf/mapping

-NOTICE:
-The spring*.xml files may not be up to date yet and maybe have to be adapted to current state of the according java classes.
+- make sure boosting is disabled in elasticsearch.properties!!!